 Monitoring and Maintenance

-The use of St. Luke’s School’s computer technology and Internet access is a privilege, not a right.
+The use of St. Luke’s School’s computer technology and internet access is a privilege, not a right.
 All use, whether or not enumerated within this policy, must be consistent with the philosophy, goals, and educational mission of St. Luke’s School.
 The school administrator reserves the right to make determinations that particular uses are or are not consistent with the purpose of the school.
 Users shall report illegal or unauthorized use of the network to the supervising teacher, technical or school administrator.

 Insofar as school and/or technology administrators and faculty may review files and monitor all student computer, network, and Internet activity to maintain system integrity, the privacy of student files is not guaranteed within the school environment.
 The school administrator and/or his/her designees may add/remove applications, delete/archive user files, and/or modify hardware and software configurations without prior notice to maintain the operation of technology resources for all users.
+A firewall attempts to protect our students against inappropriate content.

 St. Luke’s School reserves the right to amend this policy as it sees fit, providing all parties to the policy with written notice of any changes.